Documentation

 Subadditivity of entropy.

-I[X : Y] = 0
+I[X : Y] = 0 iff X, Y are independent.

-Alias of the reverse direction of ProbabilityTheory.mutualInfo_eq_zero
+Alias of the reverse direction of ProbabilityTheory.mutualInfo_eq_zero.

-I[X : Y] = 0
+I[X : Y] = 0 iff X, Y are independent.

 The mutual information with a constant is always zero.

-H[X, Y] = H[X] + H[Y]
+H[X, Y] = H[X] + H[Y] if and only if X, Y are independent.

-are independent, then H[X, Y] = H[X] + H[Y]
+If X, Y are independent, then H[X, Y] = H[X] + H[Y].

-I[X : Y] = I[Y : X]
+I[X : Y] = I[Y : X].

-I[X : Y] = H[X] - H[X|Y]
+I[X : Y] = H[X] - H[X|Y].

-I[X : Y] = H[Y] - H[Y | X]
+I[X : Y] = H[Y] - H[Y | X].

-H[X] - I[X : Y] = H[X | Y]
+H[X] - I[X : Y] = H[X | Y].

-H[Y] - I[X : Y] = H[Y | X]
+H[Y] - I[X : Y] = H[Y | X].

 The conditional mutual information agrees with the information of the conditional kernel.

-A variant of condMutualInfo_eq_sum
+A variant of condMutualInfo_eq_sum when Z has finite codomain.

 Conditional information is non-nonegative.